gary-rafferty/gary-rafferty.github.com/_posts/2021-01-08-Diversity-And-Inclusion.md

 The book shines a spotlight onto the hidden cracks that women are falling into each day.
 Often forgotten, in a world designed by, and for, men.

 Thermostat Wars!
 I can assume with some amount of confidence that most of us have worked in an office where there were constant clashes over the temperature.
-I can remember numerous occasions of typing away in a t-shirt whilst one of my female colleagues was wrapped in a scarf or blanket.
+I can remember numerous occasions of working in a t-shirt whilst one of my female colleagues was wrapped in a scarf or blanket.
 Do I run hot, does she run cold?
 Well, actually, yes, we run differently (excuse the phrase).
 The formula to determine the ideal office temperature was designed around the metabolic resting rate of a 70kg, 40 year old man.
 Women, on the other hand, have a slower metabolism, which means that  the typical office temperature is five degrees too cold for a woman.
 Not an ideal environment to work comfortably.

 Office temperature aside, let’s go one step back to the office commute.
 If you are a woman, and you drive to the office, if you are unfortunate enough to be involved in an accident, then you have a 50% higher risk of being seriously injured.
 Why, you might ask?
-Well, it boils down to the fact that car manufacturers are designing safety mechanisms around the dimensions and physics of the male anatomy.
+It boils down to the fact that car manufacturers are designing safety mechanisms around the dimensions and physics of the male anatomy.
 Crazy, right?
 Well, car safety mechanisms aren’t the only thing built around us men,... smartphones and tools are designed for our typically larger hands, making them less usable and more uncomfortable for women.
 Voice recognition is usually designed and tested on male voices, leading to a poorer service and diminished user experience.